docker/docs/docker-hub/repos.md

 Docker Hub repositories allow you share container images with your team, customers, or the Docker community at large.

-Docker images are pushed to Docker Hub via the [`docker push`](https://docs.docker.com/engine/reference/commandline/push/) command.
+Docker images are pushed to Docker Hub through the [`docker push`](https://docs.docker.com/engine/reference/commandline/push/) command.
 A single Docker Hub repository can hold many Docker images (stored as **tags**).

 ## Creating Repositories